bastiscode/byte-trie/README.md

 - Adaptive radix trie

 Key needs to be a bytes object, value can be anything.
-Make sure that the key never contains a null/zero byte, as it is used as a terminator internally.
-For utf8-encoded text this usually is the case, but for other types of data you might need to encode it in a way that ensures this.
+Make sure that the key never contains a 255 byte, as it is used as a terminator internally.
+For utf8-encoded text this is always the case, but for other types of data you might need to encode it in a way that ensures this.

 ```python
 from byte_trie import PatriciaTrie, AdaptiveRadixTrie